Nuclear close calls: 1958: Second Taiwan Strait Crisis

 U.S. Secretary of State Christian Herter characterized the Second Taiwan Strait Crisis as "the first serious nuclear crisis".
 In this conflict, the People's Republic of China (PRC) shelled the islands of Kinmen (Quemoy) and the Matsu Islands along the east coast of mainland China (in the Taiwan Strait) in an attempt to probe the extent of the United States military defense of Taiwan's sovereign territory.
 This was an ultimately failed preemptive strike prior to an attempted invasion of Taiwan, where the Republic of China's (ROC) military forces and political apparatuses, known as the Kuomintang (KMT), had been exiled since the end of the Chinese Civil War in 1949.
 A naval battle also took place around Dongding Island when the ROC Navy repelled an attempted amphibious landing by the PRC Navy.

 1962: Cuban Missile Crisis

 Soviet nuclear weapons in Cuba

 Under Operation Anadyr, the Soviet Union deployed both strategic and tactical nuclear weapons in Cuba, totalling 158 warheads.
 Of these, 80 were for use by the 9K52 Luna-M nuclear rocket artillery/short-range ballistic missile system, and 12 were for use by the FKR-1 cruise missile.
-At least one unit of the latter was targeted at the US Guantanamo Bay Naval Base on the island of Cuba.
+At least one unit of the latter was targeted at the U.S. Guantanamo Bay Naval Base on the island of Cuba.